It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 Trent Lott's redemption will come through action, not just through words.

-All right, now that's how the Democrats play ball in these sorts of circumstances, and this is how the Republicans play ball.
+Now, that's how the Democrats play ball in these sorts of circumstances.

-Durbin doesn't apologize, and we said that's great, Senator.
+And we said, well, that's great, Senator.

 We're looking forward to working with you again.

-Hubbahubba, let's move on.
+Hubba hubba, let's move on.

 You're a great guy.